-The accurate three-dimensional perspective on building projects offered by 3D BIM animation and visualization to designers, contractors and investors brings in greater project clarity.
+The accurate three-dimensional perspective on building projects offered by 3D BIM visualization and animation to architects, design engineers, man ufacturers and owners brings in greater project clarity.
 This enhances operational efficiencies due to lesser clashes in construction.

 3D BIM shows a rich three-dimensional world, eliminating the boundaries between reality and imagination.
 It ensures that all project errors and clashes are identified and remedied in advance with suitable alternatives.

 A major challenge faced by the construction business is keeping all stakeholders on the same page by depicting a mental picture of what kind of a structure is to be created.
 By turning 2D drawings into reality, 3D animation and visualization enables clients to get a three dimensional view with real effects which the 2D effect failed to offer.